doctorfree/RoonCommandLine/README.md

   - unmute
 - List albums, artists, albums by artist, tracks by artist, albums by composer, composers, albums by genre, artists by genre, genres, playlists, live radio stations, tags, and Roon zones
 - Set the default Roon output zone
+- Set the volume level in a specified Roon zone or zone grouping
 - Select Roon audio zone or zone grouping

 In addition, search capabilities have been added to the scripts